chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 //Common Conditional Access policy: Require a compliant device, hybrid Azure AD joined device, or multifactor authentication for all users
 //list of exclusion applications that seem to always have mfa let excludeapps = pack_array("Windows Sign In","Microsoft Authentication Broker","Microsoft Account Controls V2","Microsoft Intune Company Portal","Microsoft Mobile Application Management");
-//get an array of guest accounts to exclude from the non interactive logs let guests = SigninLogs
-| where TimeGenerated > ago(14d) and UserType == "Guest" and ResultType == 0
-| where AppDisplayName  !in (excludeapps)
-| distinct UserPrincipalName;
 //query the non interactive logs let AADNon = AADNonInteractiveUserSignInLogs
 | where TimeGenerated > ago(14d) and ResultType == 0 and AuthenticationRequirement == "singleFactorAuthentication"
 | where Status !contains "MFA requirement satisfied by claim in the token"
 | where TenantId == ResourceTenantId
 | where AppDisplayName  !in (excludeapps)
-| where UserPrincipalName !in (guests)
 | extend trustType = tostring(parse_json(DeviceDetail).trustType)
 | extend isCompliant = tostring(parse_json(DeviceDetail).isCompliant)
 | extend TrustedLocation = tostring(iff(NetworkLocationDetails contains 'trustedNamedLocation', 'trustedNamedLocation',''))